Gitesh08/codetip-generator/README.md

 ## 💡 Today's Tip

-- **Pro Tip:**  Before wrestling a complex bug,  *always* check for typos.
-Seriously.
-You'd be amazed how often a missing semicolon or a misspelled variable name turns a debugging marathon into a quick victory lap.
-(Trust me, I've learned this the hard way... many, many times.)
+- **Comment your code like you're explaining it to your future self (who's inexplicably forgotten everything).**  Future you will thank you (and possibly buy you a coffee... a virtual one, at least).

 ---

-### 📅 Last Updated: 2025-03-04 16:22
+### 📅 Last Updated: 2025-03-05 01:19

 Keep coding, keep improving, and don't forget to laugh along the way!
 Want to contribute or suggest tips?
 Open an issue or pull request!